Schedule Examples

 2. Add users to the layer and set the rotation type as daily with a handoff time of 00:00.

-3. Select the checkbox to Restrict on-call shifts to specific times.
+3. Under Restrict on-call shifts to specific times, click Add Restrictions.

-4. With Restrict on-call shift to times-of-the-week selected, enter Saturday 00:00 to Monday 00:00 to represent the weekend rotation.
+4. With Restrict on-call duty to specific times-of-the-week selected, enter Saturday 12:00 AM to Monday 12:00 AM to represent the weekend rotation.

-Since the bottom layer takes precedence over other layers, the Final Schedule shows that User 1 and User 2 take turns being on call Monday to Friday on a weekly basis.
-User 3 goes on call Saturday at 00:00.
-User 4 goes on call Sunday at 00:00.
+Since the bottom layer takes precedence over other layers, the Final Schedule shows that User 1 and User 2 take turns on call Monday to Friday on a daily basis.
+User 3 goes on call Saturday at 12:00 AM.
+User 4 goes on call Sunday at 12:00 AM.